WCSCourses/HelminthBioinformatics_2023/module_linux_scripting.md

 <br>

 ### Command line arguments
-- You may subtly alter these commands by specifying certain options when typing in the command line.
-- Typing any Linux command for example *ls*, *mv* or *cd* at the Linux prompt with the appropriate variables such as files names or directories will result in the tasks being performed on pressing the enter key.
+- Typing any Linux command for example *ls*, *mv* or *cd* at the Linux prompt with the appropriate variables, such as files names or directories, followed by *pressing the enter key* will result in the tasks being performed.
+- You can alter the behaviour of these commands by specifying certain options (often called "parameters" or "flags") when typing in the command line.
 - The ‘command’ is separated from the options and arguments by a space.
 - Additional options and/or arguments can be added to the commands to affect the way the command works.
 - Options usually have one dash and a letter (e.g. -h) or two dashes and a word (--help) with no space between the dash and the letter/word.
 - Arguments are usually filenames or directories.
-- For example, to get a list of files in the terminal you can use the ls command with no other options.
-This tells the computer you want a list of all the files in the current directory.
-The same information is also displayed in the file browser but with nice looking pictures.
+- For example, to get a list of files in the terminal you can use the "ls" command with no other options.
+     - This tells the computer you want a list of all the files in the current directory.
+     - The same information is also displayed in the file browser but with nice looking pictures of folders and files.

 ![](figures/03_list_files.png)